-Party "), then the other Party (the "Non-Electing Party") shall have the right to continue to market, promote, offer to sell and sell the Hybrid Solution under the Product Tradename for a period of three calendar years following the Termination Date (in the case of such non-renewal, the "Non-Renewal Transition Period"). [].
+Party"), then the other Party (the "Non-Electing Party") shall have the right to continue to market, promote, offer to sell and sell the Hybrid Solution under the Product Tradename for a period of three calendar years following the Termination Date (in the case of such non-renewal, the "Non-Renewal Transition Period"). [\].
 A three-year transition period shall also apply with respect to a Termination for Breach and, to the fullest extent possible given the circumstances of the Affected Party, to a 12.3 Termination.
-The Electing Party, [], the Breaching Party, or the Affected Party, as applicable (the "Non-Transitioning Party"), shall be obligated to provide the Non-Electing Party, [], the Non-Breaching Party, or the Non-Affected Party, as applicable (the "Transitioning Party") when needed, with (and manufacture as needed) such number of the Non-Transitioning Party's Products as are required by the Transitioning Party for orders accepted by the Transitioning Party for the Hybrid Solution during the three-year transitioning Party shall be negotiated by the Parties but shall in no event yield to the Non-Transitioning Party a gross profit per product with respect to such Products greater than 50% of the average gross profit per product for such Products over the 12 months preceding the Termination Date.
+The Electing Party, [\], the Breaching Party, or the Affected Party, as applicable (the "Non-Transitioning Party"), shall be obligated to provide the Non-Electing Party, [\], the Non-Breaching Party, or the Non-Affected Party, as applicable (the "Transitioning Party") when needed, with (and manufacture as needed) such number of the Non-Transitioning Party's Products as are required by the Transitioning Party for the Hybrid Solution during the three-year transition period.
+The amount to be charged by the Non-Transitioning Party for the Products it supplies to the Transitioning Party shall be negotiated by the Parties but shall in no event yield to the Non-Transitioning Party a gross profit per product with respect to such Products greater than 50% of the average gross profit per product for such Products over the 12 months preceding the Termination Date.